MicrosoftDocs/defender-docs/defender-for-iot/permissions.md

 ## Unified RBAC roles for features in Defender for IoT

-Assign RBAC permissions and roles, based on the [summary table](#summary-of-roles-and-permissions-for-all-defender-for-iot-features), to give users access to general Defender for IoT<!-- Endpoint ?--> features:
+Assign RBAC permissions and roles, based on the [summary table](#summary-of-roles-and-permissions-for-all-defender-for-iot-features), to give users access to general Defender for IoT features:

 1. In the Defender portal, either:
     1. Select **Settings > Microsoft XDR > Permissions and roles**.